jubentley/Sleep_Native/README.md

 turn back on again.

 ## Sleep_Native vs Sleep_Managed
-Sleep_Native is written in C and produces a pure machine-code executable (as reflected by its size of 10KB) Sleep_Managed is written in C# and is more modern, conventional, transparent etc.
+Sleep_Native is written in C and produces a pure machine-code executable (as reflected by its size of 10KB, before the icon was added) Sleep_Managed is written in C# and is more modern, conventional, transparent etc.

 Strangely they both call the same function